pippim/pippim.github.io/index.md

 11. Pippim converts Stack Exchange tags formated as: `<Tag1><Tag2><Tag3>` and converts them to: `tags: Tag1 Tag2 Tag3` for Jekyll *front matter*.

-12. Pippim setups the Jekyll front matter as required for Title and sets the blog filename as expected.
+12. Pippim setups the Jekyll front matter as required for `title:` and sets the blog filename as expected.
 However it also allows custom front matter for URL, Votes, Last Edit Date, etc.

+13. Stack exchange command for `<!-- language-all: lang-bash --> (and all other languages) are converted to suitable <code>``` bash</code> fenced code blocks for Github Pages Markdown / Jekyll / Kramdown / Rouge lanuguage syntax highlighting.

 A preview of `stack-to-blog.py` is presented a few sections below and the full program can be accessed on the <kbd>💻 Programs</kbd> page.